Admissions and Aid FAQs During COVID-19

 Please feel free to reach out to email@example.com with any additional questions.

 The ATI TEAS exam will be required for applicants applying for the Spring 2021 entry term and beyond.
-Please note: students who were accepted as nursing majors for the Fall 2020 semester without the ATI TEAS exam and choose to defer can only defer to Spring 2021 without the results of the exam.
+Please note: students who were accepted or waitlisted as nursing majors for the Fall 2020 semester without the ATI TEAS exam and choose to defer their application can only defer to Spring 2021 without the results of the exam.

 Prospective applicants will not be penalized for opting to receive pass/fail marks on their transcripts due to an unexpected shift to remote learning.
 Adelphi University will also consider the conditions of Spring 2020 in evaluation of incoming college credit and will accept non-letter grades (Pass or Satisfactory) coursework for credit.
 Individual program requirements for major specific curriculum will be reviewed on an individual basis.